 Each GD bond costs 1 GD and expires as 1 GD, so new GD reserves emerge in the global reserve only in the form of GD bond yields.
 The GCB issues bonds of the lowest possible yield, while maintaining the invariant that half of the GD is invested in bonds at all times.
-So, the parameters that determine the growth of the money supply are determined by users through their bids in the auctions.
+The yields and durations of active bonds in the system are determined by users through their bids in the auctions.

-The yields of bonds are a measure of the time value of money.
-Large yields indicate that GD reserves now are more valuable than GD reserves in the future, and small yields indicate the opposite.
-In general, GD reserves are generated exactly when they are demanded by the market.
+The winning yield in the auction is a measure of the current time value of money.
+Large yields indicate that GD reserves are more valuable now than in the future, and small yields indicate the opposite.
+The effect is that more GD reserves are generated when they are demanded by the market.

 The condition $r(d-d_0) \leq 1$ ensures the robustness of the mechanism.
 It is equivalent to asserting that every GD bond can yield at most 1 GD during its lifetime.
-This puts a cap on the relevance of any single auction.
 Without it, a period of volatility might lead to a single auction that issues a bond generating very large total yield.